containers/buildah/docs/buildah-add.md

 Note: You can also override the default value of --add-history by setting the BUILDAH\_HISTORY environment variable. `export BUILDAH_HISTORY=true`

+**--chmod** *permissions*

+Sets the access permissions of the destination content.
+Accepts the numerical format.

 **--chown** *owner*:*group*

 Sets the user and group ownership of the destination content.